Two Years After Quitting My Job, I Found Myself Building in Canada

 For people with ideas, this is the best time.

-At least in software, you no longer necessarily need funding at the beginning, and you do not necessarily need a full team.
+In software, at least, you no longer necessarily need funding at the start, and you do not necessarily need a full team.
 If you have a clear enough need and tools like Codex and Claude Code, you can start turning what is in your head into something real.

 When I built Joe Speaking, I also wanted to prove one thing:

-I did not have traditional coding experience, and even last year I did not know what a Pull Request was.
-But based on my own pain point, past experience, and the help of AI tools, I could still independently build a product that truly works and may even have a chance to become very good in the industry.
-It was as if I alone, in a few months, completed what used to take an entire team half a year or even longer.
-What is even more outrageous is that this was only the state of things in the first half of 2026, during the Opus 4.5/4.6 period.
+I had no traditional coding background.
+As recently as last year, I did not know what a Pull Request was.
+But starting from my own pain point, drawing on my past experience, and leaning on AI tools, I could still independently build a product that genuinely works, one that might even have a shot at being very good in its space.
+It was as if I alone, in a few months, did what used to take a whole team half a year or more.
+What is even more outrageous is that this was only the state of things in the first half of 2026, during the Opus 4.5/4.6 era.

 Joe Speaking is not an ordinary project to me.
-It is the first time I truly turned my own pain point and judgment into something other people can use.
+It is the first time I truly turned my own pain and my own judgment into something other people can use.

 Blog post image

 What does this mean?
-It means the traditional work path I mentioned earlier is loosening.
-If something frustrates you, or if you cannot find a tool that meets your needs, you can now create it yourself and build something real.
+It means the traditional work path I described earlier is loosening.
+If something frustrates you, or you cannot find a tool that meets your needs, you can now build it yourself, for real.
 In 2026, the barrier for individuals to build software has dropped dramatically.
-The harder and more interesting frontier will gradually move toward hardware and real needs in the physical world.
+The harder, more interesting frontier will gradually shift toward hardware and real needs in the physical world.

 Many friends immediately ask: Is it profitable?
 How much did you invest?
 What is the return?

-But making money was not the first goal of Joe Speaking.
-At the beginning, I just wanted to build a product I genuinely wanted to use, and one that could help people with similar experiences.
-That is why it uses a credit model and even supports users bringing their own API key to use it for free.
+But money was never Joe Speaking’s first goal.
+In the beginning, I just wanted to build a product I genuinely wanted to use, one that could help people with a story like mine.
+That is why it runs on a credit model and even lets users bring their own API key and use it for free.

-In a sense, I am already experimenting with a way of working that feels closer to the future: starting from my own real needs, using AI to build the product, facing user feedback directly, and continuously iterating.
+In a sense, I am already experimenting with a way of working that feels closer to the future: start from my own real needs, build with AI, face user feedback directly, and iterate continuously.
 I am genuinely excited to talk with users.
-Once a need is clear, I can ship the feature they want in a day or two.
+Once a need is clear, I can ship the feature they asked for in a day or two.
 That kind of relationship used to be unimaginable.

 Honestly, I also see Joe Speaking as leverage for the future.

-On one hand, it paved the way for the products I want to build next.
-It forced me through the full process: need, design, development, launch, user feedback, and continuous iteration.
-That is more effective than reading countless articles or tutorials.
+It paved the way for whatever I build next.
+It forced me through the full loop: need, design, development, launch, user feedback, and continuous iteration.
+That taught me more than any pile of articles or tutorials.
 It also became my representative work.

-From a competitive perspective, even if similar products try to copy it, the cost of the Real-time API means they will likely be much more expensive than mine.
+Competitively, even if similar products try to copy it, the cost of the Real-time API means they will likely end up much more expensive than mine.
 In other words, my pricing is genuinely affordable, and I would want to use it myself.

-Even if I eventually need to take a job, this product is my strongest proof, stronger than my past work experience.
-Of course, I am also testing how far a product built with my own idealism can go.
+And even if I eventually take a job, this product is my strongest proof, stronger than any line of past work experience.
+I am also testing, quietly, how far a product built on my own idealism can go.

 For individuals, this may be a rare window to build.

-I have said this many times, but this time it is not because I saw some grand trend.
+I have said this many times, but this time it is not because I spotted some grand trend.
 It is because I actually built something myself.

-I am spending even more of my attention on building Joe Speaking than I used to be in playing World of Warcraft.
+I now pour more attention into Joe Speaking than I ever poured into World of Warcraft.

 Blog post image

 This is why I always start from personal needs.
-Only when something passes my own test first can I invest in it over the long term.
+Only when something passes my own test first can I commit to it for the long haul.

 I started Joe Speaking because of my own speaking pain point, my immigration needs, and the market demand already validated by my earlier IELTS Speaking Simulator GPT.
-Building a product I can be proud of matters in itself.
+And building a product I can be proud of matters in itself.

-There are many things whose weight you only understand after doing them yourself.
-You also realize that believing in yourself is not a slogan.
-It is the premise that lets you keep going every day.
+There are things whose weight you only feel after doing them yourself.
+You also learn that believing in yourself is not a slogan.
+It is the precondition that lets you keep going every day.

-I am not good at exaggerated promotion, and I am not very good at shouting for attention.
-I always feel the product is not good enough, so I would rather spend time improving features than doing promotion.
-But now I realize that after finally building a product I genuinely believe in, I should be bold enough to let more people see it.
-This is also part of expanding my comfort zone.
+I am not good at loud promotion, and I am not good at shouting for attention.
+I always feel the product is not good enough yet, so I would rather improve features than market them.
+But I am realizing now that, having finally built a product I genuinely believe in, I should be bold enough to let more people see it.
+That, too, is part of expanding my comfort zone.

-It is still far from being a top-tier product, but it is something I built myself, believe in deeply, and hope can help more people.
+It is still far from a top-tier product.
+But it is something I built with my own hands, believe in deeply, and hope can help more people.
 One step at a time.

 10. Entrepreneurship?